multunus/autonomous-rc-car/README.md

 # autonomous-rc-car

 This project aims to build an autonomous car using supervised learning of a neural network with a single hidden layer.
 We have not used any Machine Learning libraries since we wanted to implement the neural network from scratch to understand the concepts better.
-We have modified a remote controlled car such that the dependency on the RF remote controller has been removed.
-The motors controlling the forward/reverse direction and the left/right direction are being controlled by a Raspberry Pi via an L293D Motor Driver IC.
+We have modified a remote controlled car to remove the dependency on the RF remote controller.
+A Raspberry Pi controls the DC motors via an L293D Motor Driver IC.

 ##Configuration

-The motor controlling the forward/reverse direction will be referred to as the back motor.
-The inputs to Motor 1 of the L293D Motor Driver IC are connected to the ```BACK_MOTOR_DATA_ONE``` and ```BACK_MOTOR_DATA_TWO``` GPIO pins of the Raspberry Pi.
-The enable pin for Motor 1 is connected to the ```BACK_MOTOR_ENABLE_PIN``` GPIO pin of the Raspberry Pi.
-The output pins for Motor 1 are connected to the back motor of the car.
+We will be referring the DC motor controlling the left/right direction as the front motor and the motor controlling the forward/reverse direction as the back motor.
+Connect the ```BACK_MOTOR_DATA_ONE``` and ```BACK_MOTOR_DATA_TWO``` GPIO pins of the Raspberry Pi to the Input pins for Motor 1(Input 1, Input 2) and the ```BACK_MOTOR_ENABLE_PIN``` GPIO pin to the Enable pin for Motor 1(Enable 1,2) in the L293D Motor Driver IC.
+Connect the Output pins for Motor 1(Output 1, Output 2) of the IC to the back motor.

-The motor controlling the left/right direction will be referred to as the front motor.
-The inputs to Motor 2 of the L293D Motor Driver IC are connected to the ```FRONT_MOTOR_DATA_ONE``` and ```FRONT_MOTOR_DATA_TWO``` GPIO pins of the Raspberry Pi.
-The output pins for Motor 2 are connected to the front motor of the car.
+Connect the ```FRONT_MOTOR_DATA_ONE``` and ```FRONT_MOTOR_DATA_TWO``` GPIO pins of the Raspberry Pi to the Input pins for Motor 2(Input 3, Input 4) in the IC.
+Connect the Output pins for Motor 2(Output 3, Output 4) of the IC to the front motor.

 The ```PWM_FREQUENCY``` and ```INITIAL_PWM_DUTY_CYCLE``` represent the initial frequency and duty cycle of the PWM output.

-We have created five class labels namely ```forward```, ```reverse```, ```left```, ```right``` and ```idle``` and assigned the expected values for each class label.
+We have created five class labels namely ```forward```, ```reverse```, ```left```, ```right``` and ```idle``` and assigned their expected values.
 All class labels would require a folder of the same name to be present in the current directory.

-The input images will be resized to the dimension of the ```IMAGE_DIMENSION``` tuple value.
+The input images resize to the dimension of the ```IMAGE_DIMENSION``` tuple value during training.
 The ```LAMBDA``` and ```HIDDEN_LAYER_SIZE``` values represent the default lambda value and the number of nodes in the hidden layer while training the neural network.

-All these values can be configured in ```configuration.py```.
+All these values are configurable in ```configuration.py```.

 ##Setup

-The images for training can be captured using ```interactive_control_train.py```, the car can be controlled using the direction arrows and all the images will be captured in the same folder along with the corresponding key press.
+The images for training are captured using ```interactive_control_train.py```, the car is controlled using the direction arrows and all the images are recorded in the same folder along with the corresponding key press.
+At the command prompt, run the following command:

 ```
 python interactive_control_train.py
 ```

-Once enough images have been collected, it should be segregated into the corresponding class folders.
-This approach has been adopted to ensure that the data will be tidied up before it is input to the neural network.
+Data cleaning is done before segregating the images into their respective class folders based on the key press indicated in their filenames.

 ##Train

-After the images have been placed in their corresponding class folders, the neural network is trained using ```train.py``` which takes two optional arguments - ```lambda``` and ```hidden layer size```, the values set in the configuration file will be used by default.
-The images are loaded from the corresponding class folders and are assigned the class values indicated in the configuration file.
-The generated model is stored in the ```optimized_thetas``` folder as a pickle file.
+After segregating the images into their corresponding class folders, the neural network is trained using ```train.py``` which takes two optional arguments - ```lambda``` and ```hidden layer size```;  default values would be those specified in the configuration file.
+At the command prompt, run the following command:

 ```
 python train.py 0.1 60
 ```

+The images are loaded from the corresponding class folders and are assigned the class values indicated in the configuration file.
+The generated model is stored in the ```optimized_thetas``` folder as a pickle file.

 ##Run

-To run the car autonomously, use ```autonomous.py``` which takes an optional argument of the model to be used, the latest model file in the ```optimized_thetas``` folder will be used by default.
+Once we have the trained model, the RC car is run autonomously using ```autonomous.py``` which takes an optional argument for the trained model; default will use the latest model in the ```optimized_thetas folder```.
+At the command prompt, run the following command:

 ```
 python autonomous.py
 ```

-We are reducing the speed of the car when a turn is predicted by the model.
-This is not being done by the neural network, though we hope to add a speed component in the future.
+We are reducing the speed of the car when the model predicts a turn.
+The reduction is not being made by the neural network, though we hope to add a speed component in the future.

-##To be implemented
+##Planned features

 We intend to add the following capabilities in the future:
 * Control speed of the car using neural networks